 For those who are less interested in statistics, here's something interesting about Indiana andTV.
 This state is home to a number of TV personalities, including Adam Kennedy, who starred in the "The Californians."
 Before getting started in 1955, Kennedy was born in Otterbein in 1922.
 Even though Kennedy appears in homes across the nation, Indiana will always be home.

 If you can't tell by now, we know digital cable television like Barney Stinson knows women, and that's why we can provide you with all the information about your local cable provider.
-Most local governments only allow for one cable provider in a given service area because of licensing requirements.
+Most cable companies don't overlap service in the same geographical region.
 We have all the latest info on who operates where, so put in your zip code to find the Indiana cable provider in your area.